wk275/MidiRouter/README.md

 Use <CTRL+ENTER> to create a new line in the Logic.
 Use ENTER to accept if statement.

-Do not forget to setup Midi as a dynamic loaded command type
+Do not forget to setup 'My Midi' as a dynamic loaded command type
 > File > Load Dynamic Commands will open a Command Form Enter